The asymptotic size of finite irreducible semigroups of rational matrices: Existing results and our contributions

 The paper is structured as follows.
 In \Cref{sec:irreducible} we establish basic facts about finite irreducible matrix semigroups and their (0-)minimal ideals.
 In \Cref{sub:G} we explain the construction of a group ``at'' (i.e., corresponding to) an idempotent from the (0-)minimal ideal.
 The results of \Cref{sec:irreducible,sub:G} are mostly known. \Cref {sec:upper-one,sec:upper-two} are dedicated to the proof of our main result (which we outline in the next paragraph below).
-Its application to matrix mortality can be found at the end of \Cref{sec:upper-two}.
+Its application to matrix mortality can be found in \Cref{sec:mortality}.
 In \Cref{sec:lower} we provide lower bounds.
 We conclude the paper by highlighting some open problems in~\Cref{sec:conclusions}.
-Missing proofs can be found in an appendix.
+Some proofs have been moved to an appendix for better readability of the manuscript.

-\subparagraph*{Technique.} In contrast to~\cite{Schutzenberger62,AlmeidaSteinberg09,BumpusHKST20}, our technique is based neither on traces nor on exterior algebra.
+\paragraph*{Technique.} In contrast to~\cite{Schutzenberger62,AlmeidaSteinberg09,BumpusHKST20}, our technique is based neither on traces nor on exterior algebra.
 In fact, although the overall proof is non-trivial, it does not use anything outside of basic (semi)group theory and linear algebra.
 We outline our approach in the following.

 Let $S$~be a finite rational $n \times n$ matrix semigroup, and let $T$~be a (0-)minimal ideal of~$S$.
 One can show that all matrices in $T \setminus \{O_n\}$ have the same rank, say~$r$, which is the minimum nonzero rank in~$S$.
 Given an idempotent $E \in T \setminus \{O_n\}$, fundamental semigroup theory (see \cref{sec:background-semigroup} for the background we need) describes a finite subgroup~$G$ of~$\GL_r(\Q)$ (often, e.g., in~\cite{Almeida2009representation}, called the maximal subgroup at~$E$), which reflects the symmetries in~$T$ (\Cref{sec:irreducible,sub:G}).
 As discussed above, the asymptotic size of such matrix groups is well understood.